Parents and Christian teachers

 (Older children will be able to understand that Adam did not speak English.
 He spoke Hebrew.)

-have some fun naming the animals.
+have fun naming the animals.

 For example, you could say,